GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/bounties/bounties.md

 !!! warning "Work in Progress"
     - Ctrl + F5 to refresh

+## Overview

-## How to Unlock
+### How to Unlock

 - Defeat the GWO of Abyss 2 (Port Town Grand Legion), go to the Royal Capital, and speak with Arna who will give an introduction to the bounty system.
-- Select Requests and you will see a new tab called Bounties.
+- At the Guild select Requests and you will see a new tab called Bounties.

-## Overview
+- Every Guild in each major city has its own set of bounties for you to find and defeat.
+New bounties are added based on your Bounty Rank and Abyss progression.

+ ### Bounty System

 ??? note "Basics"

     === "Wanted Posters"

-        - The Guild in each major city has its own Bounties tab with a unique list of enemies for you to find and defeat.
-New bounties are added based on your Bounty Rank and Abyss progression.
-        - Wanted Posters
+        - Wanted Posters provide the following information:
             - Name
             - Gold Reward
             - Bounty Medals: Used to exchange for one-time and monthly rewards at the Jeweler under [Exchange-Bounty Medal](LINK HERE).